-It serves as the operating system for MicroTik router board hardware, which functions on the Linux kernel.
-Furthermore, it avails a wide range of features such as source firewall, bandwidth management, backhaul link, VPN server, and hotspot gateway.
+It is the operating system for MicroTik router board hardware, which functions on the Linux kernel.

-Besides, access to networks on OpenWRT is cost-efficient as this is a free open source software.
+Accessing networks on OpenWRT is cost-efficient as this is free, open-source software.

-It's an open-source GUI-based router software that operates on Broadcom-based routers.
-It allows you to perform a variety of operations that include:
+It is an open-source GUI-based router software that operates on Broadcom-based routers.
+The software allows you to perform a variety of operations that include: